nnirror/facet/README.md

 - Server connection status indicator (green = online; red = offline)
 - CPU% indicator
 - Slider for setting the BPM of the global transport (_note_: when the `.bpm()` operation runs, this value is updated automatically)
-- Slider for setting the number of steps in a whole note (_note_: when the `.steps()` operation runs, this value is updated automatically)
 - MIDI output selector / refresh button
 - ■ = stop playback
 - ⊖ = stop regenerating patterns but continue playback